hytechclub/web-102/IntroToJS/README.md

 - `alert`
 - Variables
 - `prompt`

+There are further mini-challenges within this lecture - students should use the same Repl project from the first lecture.

 ### OPTIONAL: Variables Activity
 During the second lecture, after introducing variables, instructors can use this tangible representation of variables to help explain them.
 Use cups, nametags, and scraps of paper to represent what's happening in the computer.